 Cambridge, MA and Research Triangle Park, NC, January 20, 2004 -- The final 48-week results from the NEAT trial, an open-label, multi-center study evaluating the safety and efficacy of LEXIVA(TM) (fosamprenavir calcium), the protease inhibitor (PI) formerly known as GW433908 (908), in antiretroviral therapy-naive HIV+ patients versus nelfinavir (NFV/Viracept") have just been published in the January issue of The Journal of Acquired Immune Deficiency Syndrome (JAIDS).
 Both protease inhibitors were administered in combination with abacavir and lamivudine.
-In the trial, 66 percent of 166 HIV+ patients (n=109) achieved a viral load (vRNA)
+In the trial, 66 percent of 166 HIV+ patients (n=109) achieved a viral load (vRNA) <400 copies/mL with LEXIVA, compared to 51 percent of 83 patients (n=42) taking nelfinavir.
+Researchers stated that LEXIVA "was generally well-tolerated with the convenience of no food or fluid restrictions."

 These results come from the final analysis of 48-week data from the NEAT study in which patients were randomized to receive either 1400mg of LEXIVA (2 tablets) twice daily (BID) or 1250mg of nelfinavir (5 tablets) BID.
 LEXIVA was taken without food or fluid restrictions.
 Both groups took these medications in combination with 300mg BID of abacavir (ABC) and 150mg BID of lamivudine (3TC).
 ABC and 3TC are nucleoside analogue reverse transcriptase inhibitors (NRTIs).